Avenged Sevenfold: Avenged Sevenfold (2006–2008)

 On October 30, 2007, Avenged Sevenfold released their self-titled album, the band's fourth studio album.
 It debuted at No. 4 on the Billboard 200 with over 90,000 copies sold.
 Two singles, "Critical Acclaim" and "Almost Easy" were released prior to the album's debut.
 In December 2007, an animated video was made for "A Little Piece of Heaven".
 Due to the song's controversial subject matter, however, Warner Brothers only released it to registered MVI users over the internet.
 The third single, "Afterlife" and its video was released in January 2008.
 Their fourth single, "Dear God", was released on June 15, 2008.
 Although critical reception was generally mixed the self-titled album went on to sell over 500,000 copies and was awarded "Album of the Year" at the Kerrang!
 Awards.

 Avenged Sevenfold headlined the 2008 Taste of Chaos tour with Atreyu, Bullet for My Valentine, Blessthefall and Idiot Pilot.
 Footage from their last show in Long Beach was used for the band's next release, Live in the LBC & Diamonds in the Rough, released on September 16, 2008.
-Its content includes live DVD from their performance at Long Beach, and a CD containing B-sides from Avenged Sevenfold, and other rarities, such as covers from Pantera's "Walk", Iron Maiden's "Flash of the Blade", and Black Sabbath's "Paranoid".
+Its content includes live DVD from their performance at Long Beach, and a CD containing B-sides from Avenged Sevenfold, and other rarities, such as covers from Pantera's "Walk" and Iron Maiden's "Flash of the Blade".